chungpq16/test-huggingface/README.md

-# LangGraph AI Agent Chatbot
+# Simple AI Agent Chatbot

-A sophisticated AI agent chatbot built with LangGraph, LangChain, and Streamlit that connects to custom LLM endpoints with advanced tool binding.
+A clean and efficient AI agent chatbot built with LangChain and Streamlit.
+Uses intelligent pattern matching for tool routing that works with any OpenAI-compatible endpoint.

 ## Features

-- 🤖 **LangGraph Integration**: Advanced agent workflows with state management
+- 🤖 **Simple Architecture**: Reliable pattern-matching agent that works with any LLM endpoint
-- 🔧 **Tool Binding**: Native tool binding with automatic function calling
+- 🔧 **Intelligent Tool Routing**: Smart tool detection and execution
 - 🎨 **Streamlit UI**: Clean, interactive web interface
-- 🌐 **Custom Endpoints**: Works with OpenAI-compatible API endpoints
+- 🌐 **Universal Compatibility**: Works with any OpenAI-compatible API endpoint
 - 📝 **Comprehensive Logging**: File and console logging with configurable levels
 - 🔒 **SSL Configuration**: Configurable SSL verification for development
 - ⚡ **Multiple Tools**: Hello, weather, and calculator tools included